neiios/impensa/README.md

 </div>

+## Project updates
+> [!IMPORTANT]
+> Currently, Impensa supports two operational backends: one developed in [.NET](https://github.com/neiios/impensa-server-dotnet) and the other in [NodeJS](https://github.com/neiios/impensa-server-node).

 ## Impensa is an open-source expense management app

 - See where all your money goes by easily adding and categorizing new expenses